On the algebraic K-theory of higher categories: The universal property of Waldhausen -theory

 whence $S$ and $T$ are homotopy inverses.
 Now since $\iota_{N\Delta^{\op}}\mathscr{F}(\mathscr{C}')$ is contractible, it follows that $\iota_{N\Delta^{\op}}\mathscr{K}\!(i)_{Z}$ is as well.
 Thus $\iota_{N\Delta^{\op}}\mathscr{K}\!(i)$ is equivalent to the discrete simplicial set $A$, as desired. \end{proof} \end{thm}

 In the situation of Pr. \ref{prp:localizationofperfwaldcat}, we find that the natural map

 is a homotopy monomorphism; that is, it induces an inclusion on $\pi_0$ and an isomorphism on $\pi_k$ for $k\geq 1$.
-We therefore obtain the following. \begin{prp}[Special Fibration Theorem] Suppose $C$ a compactly generated $\infty$-category containing a zero object, suppose $L\colon\fromto{C}{D}$ an accessible localization, and suppose the inclusion $\into{D}{C}$ preserves filtered colimits.
+We therefore obtain the following. \begin{prp}[Special Fibration Theorem] Suppose $C$ a compactly generated $\infty$-category that is additive (Df. \ref{item:directsums}).
+Suppose $L\colon\fromto{C}{D}$ an accessible localization, and suppose the inclusion $\into{D}{C}$ preserves filtered colimits.
 Assume also that the class of all $L$-equivalences of $C$ is generated (as a strongly saturated class) by the $L$-equivalences between compact objects.
 Then $L$ induces a pullback square of spaces

 where $C^{\omega}$ and $D^{\omega}$ are equipped with the maximal pair structure, and $E^{\omega}\subset C^{\omega}$ is the full subcategory spanned by those objects $X$ such that $LX\simeq 0$. \end{prp}